JossWhittle/Obj2Pov/README.md

 ### Usage

-The program reads from Std::Input and writes to Std:Output.
+The program reads from Std::Input and writes to Std::Output.
 An example of how to use Obj2Pov would be as follows:

 	// To run the compiled jar
 	java -jar obj2pov.jar < teapot.obj > teapot.pov